rcouch/ecsv/README.md

 - `{newline, NewLine}` for each parsed line
 - `{done}` when the parsing is done (usually because eof has been sent)

+Take a look at the examples in the directory `examples`.
+A basic parser accepting one argument as the csv filename will parse it and send the results to a simple process counting the number of lines.

 ##Notes